6teen: Episodes

+Home media

+In Canada, 52 episodes have been released on DVD.
+The first 13 episodes of the first season were released in a DVD box set titled 6teen: The Complete First Season on November 13, 2007; however, the episodes on the DVD are not in the same order in which they aired.
+In the United States, 6teen: Season 1 Volume 1, 6teen: Dude of the Living Dead, and 6teen: Deck the Mall were released in 2009. iTunes releases have been made in both Canada and the United States, and many episodes of the series are available on Nelvana's YouTube channel, Retro Rerun.

 Reception and honours

 The show received generally positive reviews.
 Alex Kucharski of The Toronto Star described the show as a "funny, exciting new teen comedy-drama", though he criticized some of the elements of the show as "unrealistic".

 In the winter/spring season of 2005, 6teen ranked among Teletoon's Top 10 for children aged 10+ in both English and French markets, and was also the only Canadian production to be nominated for that year's Italian "TV Series for All Audiences" Pulcinella Award.
 Furthermore, it received an award from the Alliance for Children and Television for being the best of children's television to fall under the 9–14 age group on June 2, 2007.
 Carole Bonneau, the then-vice-president of programming at Teletoon, has remarked about the show:

 Aesthetically appealing, with an upbeat musical score, combined with its power to invite empathy from teens towards the main characters, with 6teen Teletoon delivers a series that is a perfect match for today's generation.

 Locally, the show garnered about 2.5 million viewers each episode and about 1.8 million viewers each episode on Cartoon Network in the United States.
 It soon became one of the network's top shows between October 2008 and September 2009 with the steady increase in ratings up to its peak of 3.7 million viewers on June 11, 2009, following the season premiere of Total Drama Action.
 As time went on, starting in October 2009, the show declined in ratings falling to its lowest rating at 1.6 million viewers for its June 21, 2010 series finale.

 In 2009, the show won the Daytime Emmy for Outstanding Original Song (Main Title and Promo) for its theme song which was performed by Phil Naro.